Christopher Tolkien: Reaction to filmed versions

-In 2001 Christopher Tolkien expressed doubts over The Lord of the Rings film trilogy directed by Peter Jackson, questioning the viability of a film interpretation that retained the essence of the work, but stressed that this was just his opinion.
+In 2001, Christopher Tolkien expressed doubts over The Lord of the Rings film trilogy directed by Peter Jackson, questioning the viability of a film interpretation that retained the essence of the work, but stressed that this was just his opinion.
 In a 2012 interview with Le Monde, he criticised the films, saying: "They gutted the book, making an action film for 15 to 25-year-olds."
 In 2008 he commenced legal proceedings against New Line Cinema, which he claimed owed his family £80 million in unpaid royalties.
 In September 2009, he and New Line reached an undisclosed settlement, and he withdrew his legal objection to The Hobbit films.

 Personal life

 Tolkien was married twice.
 He had two sons and one daughter.
 His first marriage in 1951 was to the sculptor Faith Lucy Tilly Faulconbridge (1928–2017).
 They separated in 1964, and divorced in 1967.
 Her work is featured in the National Portrait Gallery.
 Their son Simon Mario Reuel Tolkien is a barrister and novelist.

 He married Baillie Klass in 1967; they had two children, Adam and Rachel.
-In 1975 they moved to the south of France, where she edited her father-in-law's The Father Christmas Letters for posthumous publication.
+In 1975, they moved to the south of France, where she edited her father-in-law's The Father Christmas Letters for posthumous publication, and he acquired French citizenship.

 In the wake of a dispute surrounding the making of The Lord of the Rings film trilogy, he is said to have disapproved of the views of his son Simon.
 He felt that The Lord of the Rings was "peculiarly unsuitable for transformation into visual dramatic form", whilst his son became involved as an advisor with the series.
 They later reconciled, and Simon dedicated one of his novels to his father.

 Tolkien died on 16 January 2020, at the age of 95, in Draguignan, Var, France.